 Scalare Partners was formed because we could see a growing gap where talented, early-stage founders in Australia were struggling to get the funding and probably more importantly the hands-on support they needed to develop their ideas and businesses.

-We talked before about the importance of getting the right team together and at Scalare we are very lucky to have a small team that have a lot of experience of building and growing technology businesses from early stages to exit and who are really passionate about helping as many others as we can be successful in building a business.
+We talked before about the importance of getting the right team together and at Scalare we are very lucky to have a small team that has a lot of experience of building and growing technology businesses from early stages to exit and who are really passionate about helping as many others as we can be successful in building a business.
 We also believe in having some fun in between all the hard work!

 Community is key to what we are building at Scalare from pulling together networks that we’ve all built throughout the world, to connecting our founders to share ideas and advisors to come in and help when needed.

 One of the key issues we are looking to solve is that founders are struggling to get the right resources to grow.
-Often you can’t go out and hire full time key people when you’re early-stage.
-MyPass is a great example of that with Jenny Li, MyPass’ Finance & Commercial Lead, who came through Scalare.
+Often you can’t go out and hire full-time key people when you’re early-stage.
+MyPass® is a great example of that with Jenny Li, MyPass’ Finance & Commercial Lead, who came through Scalare.

 I’m really excited about the future of both Scalare & MyPass®.